Social Studies Courses

-A seminar using the New York Times, speakers, and other resources to understand the nature and roots of ethnic/religious/racial/national conflicts confronting the current world.
+A seminar using newspapers, speakers, and other resources to understand the nature and roots of ethnic/religious/racial/national conflicts confronting the current world.
 Issues will be selected on a basis of immediacy and interest.
 Using class topics based upon contemporary international events and shared student research on individually selected topics, students will explore the reasons for the conflicts and search for possible solutions.
 Students are required to take an exam in May of the year in which the course is taken.
 Prerequisite: B or better in prior history courses.
 This course fulfills the 12th grade history requirement.

 Psychology (10th – 12th grade elective half-year)